 - Fluorescent Tubes Fluorescent tubes come in different lengths (4 feet, 8 feet, etc.), diameters (T5, T8 and T12) and light output.
-Most tubes are straight, but some may be curved or shaped. - Compact Fluorescent Lamps (CFLs) Fluorescent bulbs that are typically similar in size and are intended to replace an incandescent (traditional) light bulb, including pin-type sockets. - High Intensity Discharge Lamps (HID), non-mercury and mercury containing lamps Includes mercury vapor, metal halide, high- or low-pressure sodium and UV lamps. - Incandescent and Halogen lamps Filament lamps of all shapes, sizes, and wattages. - Light Emitting Diode (LED) lamps Solid-state lamps used for specialty purposes and conventional lighting applications. - Miniature Bulb Package Miniature bulbs are small or very small bulbs.
+Most tubes are straight, but some may be curved or shaped. - Compact Fluorescent Lamps (CFLs) Fluorescent bulbs that are typically similar in size and are intended to replace an incandescent (traditional) light bulb, including pin-type sockets. - High Intensity Discharge Lamps (HID), non-mercury and mercury containing lamps Includes mercury vapor, metal halide, high- or low-pressure sodium and UV lamps. - Incandescent and Halogen lamps Filament lamps of all shapes, sizes, and wattages.

+- Light Emitting Diode (LED) bulbs1 Solid-state lamps used for specialty purposes and conventional lighting applications. - Light Emitting Diode (LED) tubes and others2 Solid-state tubes of all lengths and shapes for all lighting applications, and other lamps/bulbs used for specialty purposes or industrial lighting applications (e.g. LED HID replacement lighting). - Miniature Bulb Package Miniature bulbs are small or very small bulbs.
 They can be LED, incandescent, halogen or neon and are typically designed and sold as replacement bulbs.